Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 Table of Contents

-In my previous guides which describe the use and purpose of a management network/VLAN, I would use the default VLAN 1 for the management network to simplify the configuration of the management network because everything defaults to the untagged VLAN 1 network.
+In my previous guides which mention the purpose and importance of a management network/VLAN, I used the default VLAN 1 for the management network to simplify the configuration of the management network because most devices default to the untagged VLAN 1 network.

-The main idea you need to keep in mind is to never change the configuration of the network interface that you are currently connected to.
-You will be much less likely to lock yourself out of OPNsense or your network switch if you heed that advice.
-You need to make sure the management network is configured properly before cutting completely over to that network.
+Ideally, you should not change the VLAN configuration of the current interface you are connected to so you do not inadvertently lock yourself out of OPNsense or your network switch.
+You need to make sure the management VLAN is configured properly before cutting completely over to that network.
+Once the management VLAN is configured properly, you may stop using the default VLAN 1 network as your management network.

 I will be using an OPNsense virtual machine (but you can use any mini-PC network appliance (affiliate link) ), a TP-Link T2600G-28MPS switch (affiliate link) , and a Grandstream GWN7660 wireless AP (affiliate link) to demonstrate the process.